fadden/CiderPress2/DiskArc/README.md

 ### CP/M ###

 [ ... ]
+- does extending file with SetLength() create sparse region, or fill with 0xe5?
+- extending with seek + write creates sparse region in the middle?

 Implementations of the CP/M operating system are many and varied.
 The disk format function does not currently create bootable disks.
 While the IFileSystem `Format()` call is defined as a